 Arborists specialize in raising, maintaining and removing trees.
 Those interested in this vocation may consider an...

-While there are limited training programs for arborists, there are some that provide fundamental content in such areas as soil,...
+While there are limited training program options for arborists, there are some that provide fundamental content in such areas...

 Arboriculture is the field devoted to caring for trees and other plants, which includes planting, pruning and removal.
 Careers...